mmoreno43/aws_project/README.md

 # Setting up a Static Website Using a Custom Domain

 Suppose that you want to host your static website on Amazon S3.
 You registred a domain (for exampled my domain.com), and you want requests to be served from your Amazon S3 content.
-Whether you have an existing static website that you want to host on Amazon S3,o or you are starting from, use this example to learn how to host websites on Amazon S3.
-We will be using GitHub to upload our code to and from there we will link our your Travis CI account to automate the push to Amazon S3.
+Whether you have an existing static website that you want to host on Amazon S3, or you are starting from the beginning, use this example to learn how to host websites on Amazon S3.
+We will be using GitHub to upload our code.
+From there we will link our your Travis CI account to automate the push to Amazon S3.

 *Note that you still do this without a custom domain.

 Why S3?
 S3 is a great tool on AWS where not only is it being used for storage, but hosting static sites.
 With static sites people can host websites to present their portfolio, blogs, anything they want.
-Since it is inexpensive it is an amazing tool.
+Since it is inexpensive and an amazing tool.

 ## Before you Begin